 For more information about University of California's shared governance please visit the Academic Senate website.

-The School of Social Sciences, Humanities and Arts (SSHA) formed bylaw units to oversee academic personnel actions such as faculty recruitment, appointments and advancements; to coordinate faculty members' input for strategic planning and resources; to facilitate the dean's prioritization for the annual campus budget call; and to foster excellent research, support graduate education and deliver undergraduate education in the following disciplines:
+The School of Social Sciences, Humanities and Arts (SSHA) formed departments to oversee academic personnel actions such as faculty recruitment, appointments and advancements; to coordinate faculty members' input for strategic planning and resources; to facilitate the dean's prioritization for the annual campus budget call; and to foster excellent research, support graduate education and deliver undergraduate education in the following disciplines:

 - Cognitive and Information Sciences (CIS)

-- Political Science (POL)
+- Political Science (POLI)